-- A hazardous material is one which is either ignitable, reactive, corrosive, toxic, or any combination of these properties (Resource Conservation and Recovery Act). - A hazardous material is a substance or combination of substances which, because of its quantity, concentration or physical, chemical, or infectious characteristics may either: - Cause, or significantly contribute to an increase in mortality or an increase in serious irreversible or incapacitating reversible illness; or volatile chemicals, and nuclear fuels (California Government Code).

-- Pose a substantial present or potential hazard to humans or the environment (State Health and Safety Code, Chapter 6.5). - c) A hazardous material is an injurious substance, including pesticides, herbicides, toxic metals and chemicals, liquified material gas, explosives,
+- a) A hazardous material is one which is either ignitable, reactive, corrosive, toxic, or any combination of these properties (Resource Conservation and Recovery Act). - b) A hazardous material is a substance or combination of substances which, because of its quantity, concentration or physical, chemical, or infectious characteristics may either: - Cause, or significantly contribute to an increase in mortality or an increase in serious irreversible or incapacitating reversible illness; or - Pose a substantial present or potential hazard to humans or the environment (State Health and Safety Code, Chapter 6.5). - c) A hazardous material is an injurious substance, including pesticides, herbicides, toxic metals and chemicals, liquified material gas, explosives, volatile chemicals, and nuclear fuels (California Government Code).